windy/wblog/README.md

 Ruby on Rails project deployment is another big topic, I would NOT talk it here.

-You can see WBlog wiki for more reading: [WBlog 的发布流程(Chinese only now)](https://github.com/windy/wblog/wiki)
+You can read WBlog wiki for more information: [WBlog 的发布流程(Chinese only now)](https://github.com/windy/wblog/wiki)

 ### Stack

-* Ruby on Rails 4.1.9 / Ruby 2
+* Ruby on Rails 4.2.x / Ruby 2.x
 * AngularJS
 * Foundation 5
 * mina